How to Point a WordPress Landing Page to a Different Domain

 With single-site domain mapping, you can take a custom domain like productA.com and point it to an individual landing page, yoursite.com/productA.

-So when visitors type productA.com into their address bar, the page will look like a standalone website instead of a subpage on a larger website, i.e.:
+This means when visitors type productA.com into their address bar; the page will look like a standalone website instead of a subpage on a larger website, i.e.:

 productA.com instead of yoursite.com/poductA.